Zev-G/csc207project/README.md

 ---

 ## Usage Guide
 When first launching the app, you will be prompted to log in or sign up.
-To create an account, enter a username, password, and email address.
+If this is your first time running the app, click 'Sign up' to create an account.
+Enter a username, password, and email address.
 After logging in, you will be directed to the main page where the app's functionalities are accessible.
 ![here](LogInUsage.gif)

 On the main page, you will find navigation buttons: